 Keys to success here are to be sure to brine the bird, and be sure to start breast side down — whatever fat the pheasant has will drip down onto the breast and help keep it moist.
 Also, watch your glaze once its on — you can go from caramelized loveliness to burnt crap in about 2 minutes.

-Oh, and as for the prickly pear glaze?
-If you don’t have it, don’t worry.
-Use any fruit syrup, or pomegranate molasses, honey or maple syrup.
+I used a prickly pear glaze, but you can use any fruit syrup, or pomegranate molasses, honey or maple syrup.
 All are good, just different.
-(Click to buy Prickly Pear Syrup online.)
+(You can buy Prickly Pear Syrup online.)

 - 1 pheasant, plucked with skin on